Platonic-Systems/generics-sop-examples/doc/edit.md

 NP I '[String, Int] :: Type
 ```

-Just like `Vec`, can enforce the size of its homogenous list. `NP` is a heterogenous list of exactly size 2.
+Like Vec, the size of an NP heterogenous list (size 2) is specified at the type-level.
 However, unlike `Vec`, we also say that the first element is of type `String` and the second (and the last) element is of type `Int` (hence, a heterogenous list).
 To create a value of this heterogeneous list:

 ```haskell
 > I "Meaning" :* I 42 :* Nil  :: NP I '[String, Int]